-If you want to return to the working plane that was active before the PLANE RELATIVE function, define the PLANE RELATIVE function again with the same angle but with the opposite algebraic sign.
+If you want to return to the machining plane that was active before the PLANE RELATIVE function, define the PLANE RELATIVE function again with the same angle but with the opposite algebraic sign.

-If you use the PLANE RELATIVE function in a non-tilted working plane, then you simply rotate the non-tilted plane about the spatial angle defined in the PLANE function.
+If you use the PLANE RELATIVE function on an untilted machining plane, then you simply rotate the untilted plane about the space angle defined in the PLANE function.

-Parameter description for the positioning behavior: See "Specifying the positioning behavior of the PLANE function" on page 316.
+Parameter description for the positioning behavior: See "Specifying the positioning behavior of the PLANE function" on page 302.

 - ▶ Incremental angle?: Space angle about which the active machining plane is to be rotated additionally (see figure at right).
 Use a soft key to select the axis to be rotated about.
-Input range: -359.9999° to +359.9999° - Continue with the positioning properties (see "Specifying the positioning behavior of the PLANE function" on page 316)
+Input range: -359.9999° to +359.9999° - ➤ Continue with the positioning properties (see "Specifying the positioning behavior of the PLANE function" on page 302)

-Abbreviation Meaning RELATIVE
+Abbreviation Meaning RELATIVE Relative to